 They are housing developers and owners, home ownership educators, stewards of public investment, job creators, service providers, and community leaders.
-They are community development corporations (CDCs), nonprofits, government agencies, banks and lending institutions, construction companies, law firms, architecture firms, social service organizations and other industry allies, and many individual supporters.
+They include community development corporations (CDCs), culturally specific and culturally responsive nonprofits, government agencies, banks and lending institutions, construction companies, law firms, architecture firms, social service organizations and other industry allies, and many individual supporters.
 We are proud to serve them.

 Mission and Vision